Code-Screen/Code-Screen.github.io/docs/concepts.md

 <p>

-CodeScreen provides templates project setups for each of our supported languages & frameworks.
+CodeScreen provides template project setups for each of our supported languages & frameworks.
 These all use standard project structures, and as a result, will be very easy to use by developers familiar with that language/framework.

 <p>